axodyne/hello-world/03-merge-with-conflicts.md

 There may come a time when changes are made to files in both ```main``` and a working branch - call it ```develop``` for now.
 Why and how, this can happen is not so important.
 For now, concentrate on what t do about it when it does happen.
 Suppose a new file is needed - call it ```conflicted-topic.md```.
 The file is created, some content added and the ```main``` branch committed and brought up to date.

+After some content is added to the new file, axodyne creates a branch to continue work with it.